 After building your identity sans marriage, your new life starts to become your new normal.
 Feelings of grief and loss pass, and eventually, you might begin to feel excited at the thought of a new relationship.
 As you transition into your new life, co-parenting and thinking about your future consequently becomes more comfortable.

 Trusted Divorce Attorneys in Houston Ready to Help

 The road to divorce can be a bumpy one with many questions that come up along the way.
-If you’re facing divorce, the lawyers at Stepp & Sullivan are here for you.
+If you’re facing divorce, the Houston divorce lawyers, at Stepp & Sullivan, P.C are here for you.
 With more than 70 years of combined experience, they use their legal expertise to serve and guide you through each stage of the legal process.